Amazingly, it is now well over 20 years since my first publishing contract landed on the doormat and a chunk of hard earned money hit my bank account.

 19. Always have two entirely different projects on the go.
 If you’re stuck on one, simply switch to the other one and carry on.

 20. You can’t edit a blank page.
-And in the same vein, first drafts don’t have to be good, they just have to be written.
+First drafts don’t have to be good, they just have to be written.
+That’s why they call them vomit drafts.

 21. Every writer, however successful, has a specific book inside them that they really want to write but probably never will.
 Or is that just me?

-22. The Terry Thomas classic ‘School For Scoundrels’ will teach you everything you need to know about conducting yourself both in public and in meetings.
+22. Never let anyone demean or undermine you whenever you tell them you’re a writer.
+That’s easier said than done but the Terry Thomas classic movie ‘School For Scoundrels’ will teach you everything you need to know about conducting yourself both in public and in meetings.
 Watch it religiously at least once a year and make sure that you learn from it.

 23. Find a comfy chair and love it like one of your children.